n.eko (Neko)

 Puter

-Self-hostable personal cloud with a web desktop
+Self-hostable web-based personal cloud and desktop environment

 Sunshine

-Self-hosted game streaming host for Moonlight clients
+Self-hosted game streaming host compatible with Moonlight

 Teleport